Skip to main content

 Florida's minimum SEER requirement is 14, but investing in higher efficiency pays dividends in our climate.
 With 6-8 months of heavy AC usage annually, a high-efficiency unit can save hundreds yearly on electric bills.
 SEER 16-18 units offer the best value proposition for most homeowners, providing 15-30% savings over minimum efficiency models.

 Variable-speed and two-stage systems excel in Florida by running longer at lower speeds, improving humidity removal and comfort.
 These features are especially valuable in coastal areas like Tampa, Orlando, and Miami where humidity levels stay high.
-Energy Star certified units qualify for utility rebates from FPL, Duke Energy, and other providers, typically offering $50-$300 in additional savings.
+Energy Star certified units qualify for utility rebates from FPL, Duke Energy, and other providers, typically offering quote details in additional savings.

 Available Rebates and Financing Options

-Additional Installation Costs to Consider
+Additional Installation quote planning to Consider

 Frequently Asked Questions